wanglab-broad/TEMPOmap/README.md

 * ***Please use the most recent version of the dataset.***

 #### Citation
-If you find TEMPOmap useful for your work, please cite our paper: https://www.nature.com/articles/s41592-023-01829-8 (citation will be updated).
+If you find TEMPOmap useful for your work, please cite our paper: https://www.nature.com/articles/s41592-023-01829-8.

+> Ren, J., Zhou, H., Zeng, H. et al. Spatiotemporally resolved transcriptomics reveals the subcellular RNA kinetic landscape.
+Nat Methods (2023). https://doi.org/10.1038/s41592-023-01829-8

 #### Contact
 Contact us at jren@broadinstitute.org if you have any issues.